How to Eliminate Data Silos in Your Lab

 • Software mismatch: If different departments purchase different software platforms that do not “speak” to each other, it can lead to data fragmentation and multiple sources of truth or double-data entry.

-• Communication breakdowns: As your lab expands or adopts a hybrid approach, there’s a greater risk of staff logging data without sharing, whether it’s in a physical notebook or a spreadsheet that was never uploaded to a shared drive.
+• Communication breakdowns: As your lab expands or adopts a hybrid approach, there’s a greater risk of staff logging data without sharing it, whether in a physical notebook or in a spreadsheet that was never uploaded to a shared drive.

-• Incompatible file formats: Incompatible file formats or data structures can cause data silos, too.
-For instance, suppose your LIMS exports CSVs, but your analytics platform only accepts XML – this forces your team to reformat files manually (and increases the chance of errors).
+• Incompatible file formats: When your LIMS exports CSVs but your analytics platform only accepts XML, your team has to reformat files manually, and each reformatting is a risk of errors.

-Whatever it is, entropy in your lab’s systems results in fragmented data that slows you down and puts you at risk of non-compliance.
+Entropy in your lab's systems leads to fragmented data, slowing you down and increasing your risk of non-compliance.

-Why Data Silos Matter – The Impact of Data Silos on Your Lab
+The Cost of Data Silos in Your Lab

-While they may seem innocuous, data silos can have a serious impact on the efficiency and organization of your lab.
+While they may seem innocuous, data silos can seriously impact the efficiency and organization of your lab.

 This leads to operational challenges, as well as data integrity issues that slow your lab down in the following ways:

-• Operational challenges: Data silos lead to increased time spent tracking down data or combining it from different sources, slowing down your staff.
+• Operational challenges: Data silos increase the time spent tracking down data or combining it from different sources, slowing your staff.

 • Scientific impacts: Data silos lead to missed opportunities due to ignored or lost data or slowdowns due to time spent tracking down test results or sample histories.